MikaelFeher/secret_diary/README.md

 A PHP/MySQL project where users can keep a journal/diary.

-Features a signup/login system written in PHP with a MySQL database. jQuery and Bootstrap 4 for the frontend.
+Features a signup/login system written in PHP with a MySQL database. jQuery and Bootstrap 4 for the frontend(Coming soon).